ansys/ansys-sphinx-theme/doc/source/user_guide/extensions.rst

    }

-With this setup, you can fine-tune your configuration according to your preferences and requirements, enhancing the integration of the Linkcode extension into your documentation.
+With this setup, you can fine-tune your configuration according to your preferences and requirements, enhancing the integration of the ``linkcode`` extension into your documentation.